Kari & Leigh – Sandals Grande St. Lucia Destination Wedding Photographer

 Over 48 hours of traveling to and from St. Lucia couldn’t have been more worth it to be part of such an amazing day.

 Thank you so much Kari & Leigh.
-You are both are super rad adventurers and it was such a pleasure to photograph your intimate wedding.
+You are both are super rad adventurers and it was such a wonderful experience to photograph your intimate wedding.

 Bride Getting Ready Location // Red Lane Spa – Sandals Grande St. Lucian